learntogrowbaguz/documentation-1/docs/Using Randomness/vrf-security-considerations.md

 ## Use `VRFConsumerBaseV2` in your contract, to interact with the VRF service

-If you implement the [Subscription Method](/docs/vrf/v2/subscription/) then use `VRFConsumerBaseV2`.
+If you implement the [subscription method](/docs/vrf/v2/subscription/), use `VRFConsumerBaseV2`.
 It includes a check to ensure the randomness is fulfilled by `VRFCoordinatorV2`.
 For this reason, it is a best practice to inherit from `VRFConsumerBaseV2`.
 Similarly, don't override `rawFulfillRandomness`.

 ## Use `VRFv2WrapperConsumer.sol` in your contract, to interact with the VRF service

-If you implement the [Direct funding Method](/docs/vrf/v2/direct-funding/) then use `VRFv2WrapperConsumer`.
-It includes a check to ensure the randomness is fulfilled by `VRFV2Wrapper`.
+If you implement the [direct funding method](/docs/vrf/v2/direct-funding/), use `VRFv2WrapperConsumer`.
+It includes a check to ensure the randomness is fulfilled by the `VRFV2Wrapper`.
 For this reason, it is a best practice to inherit from `VRFv2WrapperConsumer`.
 Similarly, don't override `rawFulfillRandomWords`.